 Implementing retail POS software that tailors reports to your needs will assist you in identifying where changes need to be made and reduce the guesswork.

 A POS system is not a standalone system.
 These days, the best tech tools are designed to plug into one another — feeding information from one system to the next, and back again.
-Having an integrated system will help in centralising your data.
+Having an integrated system with integrated EFTPOS will help in centralising your data.

 When considering your POS options, consider how it will integrate with third-party software.
 What tools are you already using?
 Are there additional tools you wish to start using?
 Consider the marketing and accounting software you’re using, and research which retail POS system integrates with those tools.